Kintyre/ksconf/docs/source/install.rst

 .. note::

-    The introduction of a Splunk app is a varily new situation (as of the 0.6.x release.)
+    The introduction of a Splunk app is a fairly new situation (as of the 0.6.x release.)
-    Origionally we resited this idea, since ``ksconf`` was designed to manage other apps, not live within one.
+    Originally we resisted this idea, since ``ksconf`` was designed to manage other apps, not live within one.
 But ultimately, the packaging decision was driven by the bombardment of complexity encountered with nearly every install.
-Python packaging is a mess and daughting for the uninitated.
+Python packaging is a mess and daunting for the uninitiated.

 Overview